This is the second in a series of what I’m calling Magpie Moments, things that I snagged from real life and repurposed into fiction.

-When I was a sophomore in high school, I caught an elbow playing pick-up basketball after school and ended up with a hell of a shiner.
-It was centered on my cheekbone, but the swelling and discoloration extended to my eyesocket.
-It was beyond make-up, even if had owned any and known how to use it.
-Instead I wore a brand-new skirt to school, a cute black and white checked thing with a wide black waistband that really popped.
+When I was a sophomore in high school, I caught an elbow playing pick-up basketball and ended up with a hell of a shiner that covered half my face.
+It was beyond makeup, even if I had owned any and known how to use it.
+Instead, I wore a brand-new skirt to school, a cute black and white checkered thing with a wide black waistband that really popped.
 I never wore skirts or dresses in high school, and I don’t know what had possessed me to buy that one, but I was glad I had.
-The next day I kept hearing compliments from behind me or from my “good side,” and when I’d turn to thank my unsuspecting classmate she (or he) would gasp.
+The next day I kept hearing compliments from behind me or from my “good side,” and when I’d turn to thank my unsuspecting classmate, she (or he) would gasp.
 I was uncomfortable at first, but somehow the two things that drew attention to me seemed to cancel each other out.Back to Lazarus, Chapter 17

 [Ducks head.]
 This is a mostly true story about me.